ph101pp/js-objct/readme.markdown

 __Keyfeatures:__

 * Functions and Objects can extend and be extended.
+* Objects can be modular assembled for each class.
-* Private Methods.
-Closures are preserved and kept separateed for each instance.
+* Private, privileged and public methods.
+Closures are preserved and kept separated for each instance.
+* "Static" object methods are preserved and passed along.
 * Overwritten Methods can be accessed with the _super keyword.
-* "Static" object methods are preserved and passed along.
 * Possibility to define abstract classes and methods

 ----------------

-I developed the superClass for my Bachelor Project, where I used a node server and browserify to serve the JavaScript.
+I developed the superClass for my bachelor thesis project, where I used a node server and browserify to serve the JavaScript.

 Because this class turned out to be pretty valuable I decided to create this spin off project.